IoTPanic/pixelpusher/README.md

 # PixelPusher

-PixelPusher is a backend for controlling RGB LED matrix installations which may contain multiple network or wired serial devices which is used by the PixelCrasher project.
+PixelPusher is a backend for controlling RGB LED matrix installations which may contain multiple network or wired serial devices (controllers) which is used by the PixelCrasher project.
 PixelPusher contains a REST like API for querying data, WebRTC for streaming data from a browser, state storage for frontends, command and control for dot controllers, and a UDP server for streaming PIXELs data to said dot controllers (or DMX hardware using a translation).

 ## Overview